edersoncorbari/edersoncorbari.github.io/_posts/2019-05-05-types-of-data-engineer.md

 ## 2. Builder Skill

-This engineer has a profile focused on the monitoring of resources, provisioning, pipeline, volumetry, this professional knows how to raise a cluster from scratch, knows the solutions of APIs/Libs and has domain of them.
+This engineer has a profile focused on the monitoring of resources, provisioning, pipeline, and volumetry.
+This professional knows how to raise a cluster from scratch, knows the solutions of APIs/libraries, and has a good knowledge of them.

-Generally, this professional has training in (information system, project management).
-Does the hard work of saving terabytes of data and leaving the collection services in place.
+Generally, this professional has training in information systems and project management, and does the hard work of saving terabytes of data and leaving the collection services in place.

 ### 2.1 Skills: